-Skullcandy claims a battery life of six hours of constant playback, which is great for true wireless buds and towards the upper end of products we tested.
-In our objective testing, we were able to squeeze out 6 hours and 21 minutes of constant playback at a constant output of 75dB.
-So that’s pretty much spot on with what Skullcandy is claiming and one of the best true wireless earbuds you can get if you care about battery life.
+Skullcandy claims a battery life of 6 hours of constant playback, which is great for true wireless buds and towards the upper end of products we tested.
+In our objective testing, we were able to squeeze out 6 hours, 21 minutes of constant playback at a constant output of 75dB.
+So that’s pretty much spot on with what Skullcandy claims.

-Once you run them dry, you can pop them in the case which will give it one full charge before needing to be charged itself.
-Not great considering how big the case is, but better than nothing.
-On the bright side, these charge via USB-C so if you, like me, have been trying to only use one cable to charge all of your things then this is a great addition to your gear.
+Once you run them dry, you can pop them in the case which holds one extra charge cycle—not great considering how big the case is, but better than nothing.
+On the bright side, these charge via USB-C.

-How do the Skullcandy Push True Wireless sound?
+How does the Skullcandy Push True Wireless sound?

-As far as sound quality is concerned, the Skullcandy Push true wireless earbuds weren’t bad at all.
-Of course, they have the characteristic low-end bump you’ll find in the frequency response of any consumer headphones but it’s not too overdone here and to be honest, if I didn’t have our frequency response testing rig I wouldn’t have known.
-The bass response is exactly what I look for in a pair of ‘buds.
-It isn’t too overbearing where it takes over, but it’s also noticeable.
+As far as sound quality is concerned, the Skullcandy Push true wireless earbuds isn’t bad at all.
+Of course, there’s the characteristic low-end bump you’ll find in the frequency response of any consumer headphones.
+The bass response is exactly what I look for in a pair of buds.

-Of course, it isn’t as precise as some higher end pairs of cans and depending on the song there is still some masking of the mids that goes on, but overall it’s better than I was expecting.
-A good example of this is in the song Far Nearer by Jamie xx where the bass hits are there, but some of the synths in the background can get a bit muffled at times.
+Of course, it isn’t as precise as some higher-end pairs of cans and depending on the song there is still some masking of the mids that goes on, but overall it’s better than I was expecting.
+A good example of this is in the song Far Nearer by Jamie xx where the bass hits are there, but it masks some of the synths in the background.

-On the flipside, I don’t have a single complaint about the highs.
-The fingerpicking squeaks and scratches throughout the song Dirty Paws by Of Monsters and Men have just the right amount of detail without ever making the hairs on the back of your neck stand up.
+On the flip side, I don’t have a single complaint about the highs.
+The fingerpicking squeaks and scratches throughout the song Dirty Paws by Of Monsters and Men have just the right amount of detail without sounding too loud or “shrill.”

 As far as the microphone is concerned, it isn’t great with these.
 Microphone quality has a drop off at around 200Hz which means that if you have a lower voice it’s not going to come through as loud as it should be.
 For a sample of this, you can check the video up above where I have a voice sample but fair warning, it doesn’t sound great.
 So if you’re looking for a pair of buds for phone calls these might not be for you.